 - Education Program (presentations, workshops, seminars, discussion groups, hands-on activities and field work, etc.)

 - Accommodation (hotels, cabins on the expedition ship)

 - Your independent travel to and from the gateway city

 - The cost of your travel visa or other travel documentation

 - Airport taxes and reciprocity fees (varies depending on expedition, gateway cities and group flight routes)

 Payments towards your expedition fee can be made via Electronic Funds Transfer (EFT) sent to finance 'at' studentsonice.com or by cheque.
 Please make cheques payable to Students on Ice Inc.

-Contact our office regarding tax receipt opportunities and payment plan options; expedition fee payment schedules may be customized to meet participant needs and financial capabilities.
+Contact our office regarding tax receipt opportunities and payment plan options.
+Generally, 50% of the expedition fee is due at least 120 days prior to departure and final balances are due at least 60 days prior to departure.
+Expedition fee payment schedules may be customized to meet participant needs and financial capabilities.